Transipedia/Reindeer-use-cases/probes/README.md

-# Filtered Probe sets for Reindeer queries
+# Filtered probes for Reindeer queries

 Fasta files containing probe sequences for Reindeer queries.
 Low complexity and multi-hit k-mers were removed as described in [the Reindeer CCLE manuscript](https://doi.org/10.1101/2024.02.27.581927).